In Criminal Matters

 In-court criminal matters: An interpreter will be present at every court appearance.
 The Interpreters Office is notified of court dates by the Judge's staff.

-Out-of-court attorney-client consultations for CJA and retained counsel: Interviews in the cellblock before or after a court proceeding, or interviews with family members, are not automatically covered by the court interpreter.
+Out-of-court attorney-client consultations for CJA and retained counsel: Interviews in the cellblock before or after a court proceeding, or interviews with family members, are incidental to the proceeding and not automatically covered by the court interpreter.
 In-court matters take precedence over out-of-court matters.
-We often provide this additional service as a courtesy, but cannot guarantee it.
+We often provide this additional service as a courtesy to Federal Defenders and CJA attorneys, but cannot guarantee it.
 If notified in advance, however, we will make every effort to accomodate requests.
+According to the Guide to Judiciary Policy, retained counsel are responsible for the hiring and payment of contract interpreters to assist them before or following a court proceeding.

 Please note that staff interpreters are not permitted to accept out-of-court assignments after work hours in the same district in which they work.